Deeksha2508/AI-Powered--Data-Analytics-Agent-with-Data-Quality-and-SQL-Agents/README.md

 ## Dataset

-The project uses the **Sample Superstore** dataset, a commonly used retail analytics dataset containing order-level records with fields like Sales, Profit, Category, Region, and Product Name.
+The project uses the **Superstore** dataset, a commonly used retail analytics dataset containing order-level records with fields like Sales, Profit, Category, Region, and Product Name.

 You can download it from [Kaggle](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final).